-Relaxers and texturizers work by breaking down the protein bonds that are responsible for giving your hair it’s natural shape/curl pattern.
-Therefore, they allow you to restructure your hair giving it a different shape/curl pattern.
+Relaxers and texturizers work by permanently breaking down the protein bonds that are responsible for giving your hair it’s natural shape/curl pattern.
+Thereby allowing you to restructure your hair into a different shape/curl pattern.

-Dyes and bleaches, on the other hand, work by penetrating deep into the hair cortex in order to change its colour.
+Dyes and bleaches, on the other hand, work by penetrating deep into the hair cortex to change its colour.

 How to Fix or Prevent Chemical Damage on your Hair

-You must cut off severely damaged ends immediately.
-Keeping them only gives the damage time to travel up the hair shaft.
-You can choose to either transition (cutting off the most damaged ends frequently in multiple sessions) or big chop (cut off all the damage in one session).
+You must cut off severely damaged ends immediately to avoid giving the damage time to travel up the hair shaft.
+Again, you can choose to either transition or big chop.

-Try to also tweak your hair care routine by spacing out your chemical treatments in order to give your hair time to recover.
-For example spacing out the time between relaxer retouches.
+You should also switch up your hair care routine by increasing the time between your re-touches to give your hair time to recover.
 You can also opt for semi-permanent hair colour which does not cause as much damage to the hair. or opt for natural dyes such as henna which add a hue and strengthen the hair too.

-Make sure to have all your chemical treatments done by a trained professional who knows exactly what they’re doing.
+Make sure to have all your chemical treatments done by trained professionals.
 It is after all better to have your hair done right the first time than to risk the damage and have it repeated which only increases the risk of damage or causes actual damage.

-Use products specifically suited to chemically altered hair e.g. neutralizing shampoos for relaxers and texturizers or colour safe shampoos and moisturizing conditioners if your hair is coloured.
+Use products specifically suited to your chemical treatment e.g. neutralizing shampoos for relaxers and texturizers or colour safe shampoos and moisturizing conditioners if your hair is coloured.

 3. Damage from Wear and Tear